 Higashiosaka Osaka, Japan Travel Guide

-Higashiosaka is well-integrated into the Kansai region's extensive public transit network, mainly served by trains and buses.
+Higashiosaka is well-regarded-integrated into the Kansai region's extensive public transit network, mainly served by trains and buses.
 The Kintetsu Railway is the primary for Higashiosaka.
 Its Nara Line runs via the city, with stations like Fuse, Kawachi-Kosaka, Higashi-Hanazono, and Hiraoka.
-It connects Higashiosaka directly to central Osaka (Namba, Tennoji) and extends eastward to Nara, making it useful for day trips.
+It connects Higashiosaka directly to the central area Osaka (Namba, Tennoji) and extends eastward to Nara, making it useful for day trips.

 Higashiosaka: Fuse (Kintetsu), Kawachi-Kosaka (Kintetsu), Nagata (Osaka Metro Chuo Line).
 Regional: Namba, Umeda/Osaka Station, Tennoji.